thatswhatsimonsaid/MisspecifiedModels-Inference/README.md

 - `MonteCarloResults.R`extracts and reformats the monte carlo results from the simulations.
 - `ReformatApplicationData.R`reformats the application data into the format of the original manuscript.
 - `SimulationReformatResultsFunction.R`reformats the results of the simulation into the format of the original manuscript.
+- `SimulationResults.R` provides the results of my simulation in the same format of the original manuscript.

 The following list contains the auxiliary scripts that are not directly used in the simulation but are necessary to set up the simulation.
 - `AIZResults.R`extracts the results from the original manuscript.